 Students, staff and parents all have responsibilities in dealing with bullying.
+These are outlined below: ٦ Students, staff and parents all have responsibilities in dealing with bullying.
 These are outlined below:

 Who What Report if they are being bullied or knows of someone else being bullied.
 Students Support other students who are being bullied.
 Not be involved in bullying behaviour including spectating.
 Model appropriate behaviour at all times.
 Staff Deal with all reported and observed incidences of bullying behaviour.
 Teach students strategies to improve self-esteem and empower themselves.
 Watch for indications that their child may be being bullied.
 These indications may include: physical injuries like unexplained bruises and scratches, reluctance to go to school, lower academic performance, moodiness, withdrawal, tension and tears after school, talk of hating school, refusal to discuss what's happening at school, bed wetting, altered sleep patterns or having nightmares, changes in eating habits (such as loss of appetite or overeating), major changes in relationships and friendships with others, getting into trouble more often, and acting out.
 Parents Watch for indications that their child is a bully.
 These indications may include: aggressive behaviour, cyber bullying on the computer, long phone calls, moodiness, a need for extra money, need to be popular, powerful and in control, rumpled or stained clothing, narcissistic behaviour, low self-esteem, lack of empathy for people or animals, scratches, scrapes and injures.
 Report to staff (preferably their child's class teacher initially) if their child is being bullied or if they suspect that their child is being bullied or is a bully.
 Instruct their child to report to teachers if they are being bullied.